-Students in either of the Antique Classes will register two drawings each month.
-Students in the Painting, Illustration and Sculpture classes will register the same work required of the Cresson Competitors (see page 59).
+Students in the Life and Head, Illustration and Sculpture classes will register the same work required of the Cresson Competitors (see page 67).

-Reviews take place the third week of each month beginning with November, (second week of December and May).
-To receive credit for their work, students must register it during review week before 5 o'clock of the following days:
+Reviews take place the third week of each month beginning with October (second week of December and May).
+To receive credit for their work, students must register it during review week before 5 o'clock of the following days.

-Wednesday, Life.
+Tuesday, Life.

-Thursday, Illustration and Illustration Head.
+Wednesday, Illustration and Illustration Head.
+Construction (Review the following day).